dotnet/arcade/Documentation/TeamProcess/One-Pagers/retrying-stages-staging-pipeline.md

 1. Bug fix and testing in validation and publishing stages are lot faster.
 We do not have to wait for the build to be signed everytime we make a fix to validation/publishing stage or re-run flaky tests.
 1. We can add ability to rerun to smaller subset of stages as compared to Stage-Dotnet pipeline.

+### Interface between the Stage-Dotnet-Sign-Artifacts Pipeline and Stage-Dotnet-Validate-Publish pipeline:

+The first pipeline Stage-Dotnet-Sign-Artifacts (May be during the create SBOM stage or after) kicks off a build in the Stage-Dotnet-Validate-Publish pipeline.
+This is similar to what we have in maestro promotion pipeline.
+The Stage-Dotnet-Sign-Artifacts is not dependent on the Stage-Dotnet-Validate-Publish pipeline to be completed.

+The second pipeline Stage-Dotnet-Validate-Publish pipeline downloads the signed build artifacts from the Stage-Dotnet-Sign-Artifacts pipeline.

+One of the main reason for adding the trigger to kick off a the Stage-Dotnet-Validate-Publish from the Stage-Dotnet-Sign-Artifacts pipeline is so that we don't have to manually kick off the Stage-Dotnet-Validate-Publish build after the first pipeline completes.
+Additionally the Stage-Dotnet-Validate-Publish can be kicked off manually too.
+It will use BarBuildID / BuildId combination to download the signed assets from the first pipeline.

 ## V2: